Alumni relations + career services = match made in heaven

 Some writers are referring to this group of millennials as “generation screwed” for how much debt they are in from expensive higher education, massive student loans, and rising unemployment/underemployment rates.

 Rethink Alumni Relations — It’s About Alumni Success!

 Alumni are a resource to the school just as much as the school is a resource to them.
 In order to reap the benefits of an apple tree and start baking that pie, you have to first plant and water the tree itself.

-Guardian writer says that colleges must rethink alumni as a network of coaches first.
+Guardian writer Alastair Creamer says that colleges must rethink alumni as a network of coaches first.
 Alumni’s financial help should be the fruit from cultivating a successfully engaged and employed graduate class.
-According to a, 91% of students polled claimed the number one reason for college was “to improve [their] employment opportunities.”
+According to a New America Education Policy Program poll in 2015, 91% of students polled claimed the number one reason for college was “to improve [their] employment opportunities.”
 This is the what alumni want from their school: career help.

 Don’t let the only reason your alumni hear from you be a donation request.
-According to ), “If you support your alumni in their professional and personal lives … they are likely to be your life-long supporters.”
+According to Council for Advancement and Support of Education (CASE), “If you support your alumni in their professional and personal lives … they are likely to be your life-long supporters.”